Texas House Bill 2041 & What it Means to Texas Healthcare

 Texas healthcare is no longer a guessing game.
 With the passing of HB 2041, Texans now have the transparency they’ve been asking for.
 The quality of health care won’t be affected, however.
 If anything, proponents of the bill say that it will make healthcare safer, more accessible, and won’t bankrupt Texans the way it has in the past.
 Surprise billing will no longer affect individuals who use the ER.
 The next time you use a freestanding emergency room you’ll have a complete understanding of the cost of your services and won’t be fooled into thinking that the services are in-network if they aren’t.

 While in theory, freestanding urgent care rooms seemed like a good idea, regulation is required to keep them in check and from taking advantage of vulnerable segments of the population, including the senior citizen community.

 To learn more about HB 2041 and how it will affect you, please give us a call.
-As Healthcare Consultants serving the Houston, Texas area, we are proud to provide you with the best information regarding health care in the State.
+As health insurance brokers serving the Houston, Texas area, we are proud to provide you with the best information regarding health care in the State.